maak-sdu/pyScattData/README.md

 # plotters
-Various plotters for e.g. scattering and electrochemical data
+Various plotters for e.g. scattering and electrochemical data, but also extracters, converters, writers, etc.